PritomDas/Project-Management/README.md

 5. Creating a project budget
 6. Creating a responsibility assignment matrix
 7. Identifying project risks and define responses for those risks

+I had also extensivley used Microsft Project 2019 Professional for many of the tasks.
+It was a great learning experience to work around in sunch an amazing tool along with Microsft Excel for effective Project Management.

 <!-- CONTACT -->